HerePro Manual

 HerePro RTK rover parameter settings:

-and disconnect the HerePro.
 Connect another HerePro and continue.

-HerePro Base parameter settings:
+HerePro Base parameter settings(Ground side):

 Connect the 4pin CAN cable from left-hand-side CAN port on HerePro to CAN1 or CAN2 on autopilot. supply 6V - 40V to HerePro.

-Modify parameters “SERIALPASS = 1”.
-After that, click
+Modify parameters “SERIAL_PASS1 = 1”.
+After that, click write params then Commit Params and disconnect the HerePro.

 Before using, please ensure that everything are correctly connected.: